-†Most Reverend Thomas John Paprocki Bishop of Springfield in Illinois
+† Most Reverend Thomas John Paprocki Bishop of Springfield in Illinois

-Reverend Fathers, deacons, consecrated religious, my dear brothers and sisters in Christ: it is good for us to be here today, for one of the most profoundly inspiring manifestations of the Holy Spirit - alive and at work in our Diocese - is unfolding before us during this Rite of Election and the Call to Continuing Conversion.
-As Bishop, I have the great privilege of welcoming you to this magnificent cathedral, the mother Church of our diocese, as well as presiding over this part of your journey that will not only bring you to the Easter Sacraments, but also, through God's grace, to a full and active participation in the life of the Church.
+Reverend Fathers, deacons, consecrated religious, my dear brothers and sisters in Christ: it is good for us to be here today, for one of the most profoundly inspiring manifestations of the Holy Spirit - alive and at work in our Diocese - is unfolding before us during this Rite of Election.
+As Diocesan Bishop, I have the great privilege of welcoming you to this magnificent Cathedral, the mother Church of our diocese, as well as presiding over this part of your journey that will not only bring you to the Easter Sacraments, but also, through God's grace, to a full and active participation in the life of the Church.